 Grant Macaskill, Kirby Laing Chair of New Testament Exegesis, University of Aberdeen

 "Keener exegetes key passages on the mind in Paul with both his trademark attention to detail and expansive knowledge of ancient sources.
-As a Pentecostal, I appreciate the academic finesse of his work; but beyond intellectual appreciation, I am deeply grateful.
-My gratitude stems from feeling understood; Keener has also lived in a world where the tension between the Spirit and the mind is very real, and he insists upon envisioning a new world where the Spirit calls to human spirits and minds, and human minds and spirits respond."
+As a Pentecostal, I appreciate the academic finesse of his work, but beyond intellectual appreciation, I am deeply grateful.
+My gratitude stems from feeling understood; Keener has also lived in a world where the tension between the Spirit and the mind is very real.
+He insists upon envisioning a new world where the Spirit calls to human spirits and minds, and human minds and spirits respond."

 Holly Beers, assistant professor of religious studies, Westmont College